 In this worksheet, we have sample order data that contains a date field.

-Let's set up FILTER to extract data between two dates.
+Let's set up the FILTER function to extract data between two dates.

 Before we begin, I want to remind you that Excel dates are just large serial numbers, as you can see if I temporarily apply general number formatting.